dvklopfenstein/pmidcite/README.md

 ### 5) Create ASCII plots
 Create a scatter plot of publication year vs. citation count for a list of papers.
-This will be made more user friendly.
+This will be made friendlier.

 Columns 7 and 8 contain the year and the citation count.
 ```